Kévin Estre

 Kévin Estre (born 28 October 1988) is a French professional racing driver.
-He is currently competing in the FIA World Endurance Championship for Porsche in the Hypercar class.
+A Porsche factory driver since 2016, he competes in the IMSA WeatherTech SportsCar Championship for Porsche Penske Motorsport in the GTP class.
+Estre is a two-time FIA World Endurance champion—in LMGTE in 2018–19 alongside Michael Christensen, and in Hypercar in 2024 alongside André Lotterer and Laurens Vanthoor.

 Early career

 Karting

 Born in Lyon, Estre began his racing career in karting, contesting the 2001 French Cadet Championship and taking his first title.
 In 2004, he won the European ICA Championship, beating Jon Lancaster in the title competition.

 Formula Renault

 In 2006, Estre began his graduation to single-seater racing by running in Formula Campus by Renault and Elf which he won by the smallest of margins, equal on points with Tristan Vautier, taking six wins and a total of twelve podium finishes from thirteen races.

 For the 2007 season, Estre graduated into the French Formula Renault 2.0 championship for Graff Racing.
 He finished ninth, taking nine point-scoring finishes from thirteen races.